Skip to main content

 We believe in transparent reviews.
 Here's what Connected Papers doesn't handle well:

-• ⚠Graph visualization quality correlates directly with citation density - papers with fewer than 10 citations may produce sparse, less useful relationship maps
+• ⚠Graph visualization quality correlates directly with citation density — papers with fewer than 10 citations produce sparse, low-utility relationship maps that may mislead users into thinking research areas are smaller than they are

-• ⚠Algorithm optimizes for broad conceptual similarity rather than methodological precision, which may cluster papers that domain experts would separate into distinct approaches
+• ⚠Algorithm optimizes for broad conceptual similarity rather than methodological precision, which may cluster papers that domain experts would separate into distinct theoretical camps or methodological approaches

-• ⚠Cannot process gray literature, industry reports, patents, or non-indexed academic sources that may be crucial for comprehensive reviews
+• ⚠Cannot process gray literature, industry reports, patents, government documents, or non-indexed academic sources that may be crucial for applied research, policy analysis, or comprehensive systematic reviews

 Pros & Cons